opennorth/opennorth.ca/README.md

 **Note:** If the server is running, you must issue commands in a different Terminal window.
 Typing commands in the Terminal window in which the server is running will have no effect.

 ## Theme

+**The theme is a separate repository (or, '[submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)') which is shared between both the French and English versions of the site.**

 These files should be identical in this repository and [nordouvert.ca](https://github.com/opennorth/nordouvert.ca/):